Skip to content

 Collocation analysis

-The Colloc 2 and Colloc 3 tabs provide collocation analysis for your search term.
+The Colloc 2 and Colloc 3 tabs provide collocation analysis for your search term, with results grouped by lemma for accurate association measures.
 See Collocation analysis for details.

 Tips